himanshubansalfueled/Himanshu.github.io/README.md

 3. Tap on ellipsis
 4. Tap on Search
 5. Enter the coordinates
-6. Enable the “Allow Mock location” in Developer option by selecting Fake GPS APP IN Select mock location app option
+6. Enable the “Allow Mock location” in Developer option by selecting "Fake GPS" app in Select mock location app option.
 7. Tap on play when you want to start
 8. Tap on pause when you want to stop

 ## Location spoofing in iOS
-Developers had provided option to select the particular park from the app setting directly
+Developers can provide an option to enter coordinates from app settings which can be used to mock location programatically.
-## Steps:
+## Steps
-Tap on Home park
-Select the home park from the list
-Selected park location is applied and park home screen is displayed in the app
+1. Install the app.
+2. Open app settings from Settings app.
+3. You will find an option to enter coordinates(If added by developer)
+4. Save the values entered and on launching app now, you can see mocked location.

 ## Location spoofing using Browserstack
 Location can be changed using Browserstack in both Android and iOS devices.